 “Do fish dream?”

 Mainstream cinema is littered with violent, guffawing inbreds, such as those in Easy Rider (1969), and Deliverance (1972).
 In each film, communities of homogenised, whiskey-soaked yokels are placed in opposition to protagonists from the ‘modern’ world.
-When the red-necks murder Wyatt and Billy in Easy Rider, when the Cajun hunters attack the troops in Southern Comfort, or… the things that happen in Deliverance happen… it amounts to an assault on dominant norms of wealthy Northerners – industrialisation; self-serving individualism; modern capitalism – by backward, traditional collectives terrified of socio-economic changes apparently genetically beyond their comprehension.
+When the red-necks murder Wyatt and Billy in Easy Rider, or… the things that happen in Deliverance happen… it amounts to an assault on dominant norms of wealthy Northerners – industrialisation; self-serving individualism; modern capitalism – by backward, traditional collectives terrified of socio-economic changes apparently genetically beyond their comprehension.
 In this manner, the ‘developed’ face of America is able to define itself, by implying it is a progressive alternative to a Moonshine-chugging straw man.
 Every act of brutality directed at these hicks is subsequently justified as a strike for ‘civilisation’ – or rather, the ideas of society’s dominant groups.

 Of course, there are notable exceptions to the rule.
 The criminally under-viewed/under-rated Tucker and Dale vs Evil (2010) is one such low-budget parody of the demonisation of The South.
 The “killer rednecks” are just good-natured, compassionate human beings – wrongly blamed for a series of absurd accidents by a troop of brattish and increasingly violent rich-kids.
 The film plays cannily on the absurdity in assuming someone is innately brutal, and then hypocritically persecuting them to the ends of the earth.
 Meanwhile, German director Werner Herzog’s surreal Bad Lieutenant: Port of Call New Orleans (2009) uses post-Katrina Louisiana as wallpaper for a film about survival in amongst the debris of modern civilisation.